a fence formed by a row of closely planted shrubs or bushes

 expulsion had given them, the animals were dismayed by this announcement.

-dig up for reburial or for medical investigation; of dead bodies
+dig up for reburial or for medical investigation

 The skull of old Major, now clean of flesh, had been